-- Early Decision I: Application for admission, FAFSA, and CSS Profile completed by November 1; Bonner Scholarship Application completed within 7 days of completed application for admission; Notifications made within 2 weeks of application for Bonner Scholarship.
+- Early Decision I: Application for admission, FAFSA completed by November 1; Bonner Scholarship Application completed within 7 days of completed application for admission; Notifications made within 2 weeks of application for Bonner Scholarship.

-- Early Decision II: Application for admission, FAFSA, and CSS Profile completed by January 15; Bonner Scholarship Application completed within 7 days of completed application for admission; Notifications made within 2 weeks of application for Bonner Scholarship.
+- Early Decision II: Application for admission, FAFSA completed by January 15; Bonner Scholarship Application completed within 7 days of completed application for admission; Notifications made within 2 weeks of application for Bonner Scholarship.

-- Early Action: Application for admission, FAFSA, and CSS Profile completed by November 15; Bonner Scholarship Application completed by November 21; Notifications made by January 15.
+- Early Action: Application for admission, FAFSA completed by November 15; Bonner Scholarship Application completed by November 21; Notifications made by January 15.

-- Regular Decision: Application for admission, FAFSA, and CSS Profile completed by January 15; Bonner Scholarship Application completed by January 21; Notifications made by March 15.
+- Regular Decision: Application for admission, FAFSA completed by January 15; Bonner Scholarship Application completed by February 1; Notifications made by March 15.

 - SAT or ACT scores that are competitive for admission (submission of test scores is optional)